vivaria/edisonrul.ing/docs/source/cards/k/kishido-spirit.md

 ### Card Rulings

-●If your monster in Defense Position is attacked by a monster with equal ATK to your monster's ATK, your Defense Position monster won't be destroyed even if its DEF was lower than the attacking monster's ATK.
+*   If your monster in Defense Position is attacked by a monster with equal ATK to your monster's ATK, your Defense Position monster won't be destroyed even if its DEF was lower than the attacking monster's ATK.
-●When Spear Dragon attacks a Defense Position monster with equal ATK to Spear Dragon, perform damage calculation normally even though the Defense Position monster is not destroyed.
+*   When Spear Dragon attacks a Defense Position monster with equal ATK to Spear Dragon, perform damage calculation normally even though the Defense Position monster is not destroyed.